mtahasen/beginner-python-projects/README.md

 ## 📁 Projects Included

 - 🎸 **Band Name Generator**
   A simple program that suggests a band name based on user input.
-  ~ *Working With Variables in Python to Manage Data*

 - 💶 **Tip Calculator**
   A simple calculator app that makes it easier to split the bill with people around you after shopping or dining activities.